 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with appendix cancer.
 Use the menu to see other pages.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision making is particularly important for appendix cancer because there are different treatment options.
+These types of conversations are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is important for appendix cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Types of surgeries for appendix cancer include:

-- Hemicolectomy.
+Hemicolectomy.
 For a neuroendocrine tumor larger than 2 cm or appendix cancers that are not neuroendocrine, a hemicolectomy may be recommended.
 This is the removal of a portion of the colon next to the appendix.
 Removal of nearby blood vessels and lymph nodes is often done at the same time.
-A right hemicolectomy is surgery performed on the right side of the colon.
+A right hemicolectomy is surgery performed on the right side of the colon, which is where the appendix is normally attached.
 Even though a large amount of the large intestine is removed, the operation usually does not result in the need for a colostomy or stoma, which is an opening in the abdomen through which the bowel contents are emptied into a bag.

-When the tumor produces mucous, much of the bulk of the abnormal tissue often is not cancer but is due to accumulation of the mucous.
-The mucous looks like jelly, and this condition may be referred to as “jelly belly.”
-Removing the mucous from the abdomen can often relieve a patient’s symptoms of bloating.
+When the tumor produces mucus (also known as mucin in medical terms), much of the bulk of the abnormal tissue often is not cancer but is due to accumulation of the mucus.
+The mucus looks like jelly, and this condition may be referred to as “jelly belly” (also known as pseudomyxoma peritonei or PMP in medical terms).
+Removing the mucus from the abdomen can often relieve a patient’s bloating.